ThanushanVimalanathan/GEN-AI-Text_Summarization/README.md

-# 🧠 Text Summarization using PEGASUS (Hugging Face Transformers)
+# 🧠 Text Summarization using T5-base (Hugging Face Transformers)

 This project demonstrates how to build a **text summarization model** using the **PEGASUS transformer model** fine-tuned on the **SAMSum dataset**.
 The implementation is done using Hugging Face Transformers, Datasets, and PyTorch.